-The Uganda National Examinations Board (UNEB) has released the 2019 Examinations timetable for P.7 as well as for ‘O’ and ‘A-level candidates.
+The Uganda National Examinations Board (UNEB) has released the 2019 Examinations program for Primary seven as well as for ‘O’ and ‘A-level candidates.

 A total of 337,365 students are registered to sit this year’s UCE exams with 168,474 being male and 168,906 female.

 The Primary Leaving Examinations (PLE) will start on Friday November 1, with a briefing of candidates who will later sit their papers on 4th and 5th of November 2019.The candidates will on 4th start with Mathematics in the morning, Social studies in the evening and conclude with Science and English the following day.